 - Once done, click on the Backup Now option to start the process immediately.

 Note: This option is not available in Windows 11 Settings anymore.
 You can still use the Control Panel method.

 To restore the data one has backed up using the File History, here are the steps one needs to follow:

-- Here look for the files you need and which version of the files you want to restore.
-Once you have found the File you want to restore, click on the Restore button.
+- Search for the files you need and which version of the files you want to restore.
+Once you have found the File, you wish to restore, click on the Restore button.

 - If you click on the Restore button directly, it will return the files to the original location.
 To save it to a different location, right-click on Restore and click on Save to.